AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/public-classes-and-enum/index.md

 ---
-title: Public Classes and Enums
+title: Public classes and enums
 description: This documents lists all details about the public classes and enums available in Messaging extension.
 keywords:
 - Adobe Journey Optimizer